 CORONAVIRUS (COVID-19) AND PETS

-At this time, there is no evidence to suggest that any animals, including pets or livestock, can spread COVID-19 infection to people.
+There is no evidence that pets are playing a significant role in the spread of COVID-19.
+Based on the limited information available, the risk of animals spreading COVID-19 to humans is considered to be very low and more studies are needed.
 However, pet owners should avoid contact with unfamiliar animals and always wash their hands before and after they interact with animals until more is understood about the virus.

 It is always best if pets are able to stay in their own homes.
 If pet owners are sick with COVID-19, they should avoid contact with pets (including petting, snuggling, sharing food, etc.).
 Sick owners should separate themselves from any pets and have someone else in the household care for any animals as needed.
 If pet owners absolutely need to care for their pets while they are sick, they should wear a face mask and wash their hands before and after they interact with their pets.